-Our primary lecture capture method uses a podium and teleprompter setup to allow faculty to lecture directly to the camera, increasing engagement with viewers.
-We can also incorporate other media like YouTube videos or graphics into the presentation.
+Our primary lecture capture method uses a podium and teleprompter setup to allow faculty to lecture directly to the camera, for user engagement.
+We can also incorporate other media like videos or graphics into the presentation.

 For certain material, recording with a green screen may be used to provide a more immersive teaching and viewing experience.